History of Poland during the Jagiellonian dynasty: The Hussite movement and the Polish–Hungarian union

 During the Hussite Wars of 1420–1434, Jagiełło, Vytautas and Sigismund Korybut were involved in political and military intrigues with respect to the Czech crown, which was offered by the Hussites to Jagiełło in 1420.
 Bishop Zbigniew Oleśnicki became known as the leading opponent of a union with the Hussite Czech state.

-The Jagiellonian dynasty was not entitled to automatic hereditary succession, rather each new king had to be approved by nobility consensus.
+The Jagiellonian dynasty was not entitled to automatic hereditary succession; each new king had to be approved by the nobility's consensus.
 Władysław Jagiełło had two sons late in life from his last wife Sophia of Halshany.
 In 1430, the nobility agreed to the succession of the future Władysław III only after the king consented to a series of concessions.
-In 1434, the old monarch died and his minor son Władysław was crowned; the Royal Council led by Bishop Oleśnicki undertook the regency duties.
+In 1434, the old monarch died and his minor son Władysław was crowned; the Royal Council, led by Bishop Oleśnicki, undertook the regency duties.